Symmetric nonnegative forms and sums of squares: Abstract

 \section{Abstract}

-We study the relationship between symmetric nonnegative forms and symmetric sums of squares.
-Our particular emphasis is on the asymptotic behavior when the degree $2d$ is fixed and the number of variables $n$ grows.
-We show that in sharp contrast to the general case the difference between symmetric forms and sums of squares does not grow arbitrarily large for any fixed degree $2d$.
-For degree $4$ we show that the difference between symmetric nonnegative forms and sums of squares asymptotically goes to $0$.
-More precisely we relate nonnegative symmetric forms to symmetric power mean inequalities, valid independent of the number of variables.
-Given a symmetric quartic we show that the related symmetric power mean inequality holds for all $n\geq 4$, if and only if the the power mean inequality can be written as a sum of squares for all $n \geq 4$.
+We study symmetric nonnegative forms and their relationship with symmetric sums of squares.
+For a fixed number of variables $n$ and degree $2d$, symmetric nonnegative forms and symmetric sums of squares form closed, convex cones in the vector space of $n$-variate symmetric forms of degree $2d$.
+Using representation theory of the symmetric group we characterize both cones in a uniform way.
+Further, we investigate the asymptotic behavior when the degree $2d$ is fixed and the number of variables $n$ grows.
+Here, we show that, in sharp contrast to the general case, the difference between symmetric nonnegative forms and sums of squares does not grow arbitrarily large for any fixed degree $2d$.
+We consider the case of symmetric quartic forms in more detail and give a complete characterization of quartic symmetric sums of squares.
+Furthermore, we show that in degree $4$ the cones of nonnegative symmetric forms and symmetric sums of squares approach the same limit, thus these two cones asymptotically become closer as the number of variables grows.
 We conjecture that this is true in arbitrary degree $2d$.